 The 2nd threshold must stop all movements (except going down).
 Apply a load 15% higher than rated load, switch-on the hoist motor and check the proper intervention.

 Note - The dynamometric or electromechanical load limiter is statically pre-set by the manufacturer.
-Should it not work properly, perform its settings as explained in the chapter settings - paragraph 4 on page 55.
+Should it not work properly, perform its settings as explained in the chapter settings - see paragraph 4.10.5 below.